Are the Sins of All Mankind Forgiven?

 Hebrews 2:9 says that "Jesus tasted death for everyone."

-The universal forgiveness of sins does not mean that all mankind has been saved from the torment of an eternal hell as believed by many cults and universalists.
+The universal forgiveness of sins does not mean that all mankind has been saved from the torment of an eternal hell as many cults and universalists believe.
 Having one's sins forgiven does not equal salvation as taught by most Christian denominations.
 Jesus took upon Himself the sins of the whole world, but that does not equate to universal salvation.
 The doctrine of universal salvation is false teaching.

 Those who teach John Calvin's doctrine of Limited Atonement are teaching an incomplete and inaccurate gospel.
 They believe that Christ's death on the cross alone provides salvation and therefore applies only to some.
 The Scripture teaches salvation is by His entire redemptive work, especially faith in His resurrection which gives us eternal life with God in Heaven.